Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 val hello: Text = Label("hello", withAlpha(BLUE, 0.5))
 ```

 During the resolution of the body of `hello`, we proceed arguments-first.
 So we already fail resolution at `BLUE`, since we do not know the type of it (yet).
 Going upwards we fail again for `withAlpha`.
 It is only when we get to `Label` that we understand that the second argument refers to `Color.withAlpha`, perform potential overload resolution, and then push the expected type of `BLUE` to finally resolve it.
 This already duplicates the work.

+Up to this point, nothing seems to be against allowing a function call without arguments, like `background()`.
+Alas, a function call without any explicit arguments may still have optional ones.
+Furthermore, forbiding _any_ function call leads to more uniformity.

 The no-argument rule ensures that this undesired behavior may not arise, as resolution does not need to go deeper in that case.
 This seems like a good balance, since the most common use cases like dropping the name of the enumeration are still possible.
 In a previous iteration of this proposal we went even further, forbidding any improved resolution inside function calls.